 FIRE’s High School Outreach team is in the midst of a very busy fall exhibiting at numerous educator conferences, including statewide English, social studies, charter school, and counselor events.
-We are excited to share our K-12 free speech curriculum resources widely and are encouraged to find that so many educators and administrators are interested in bringing enriching First Amendment lessons into their classrooms.
+We are excited to share our First Amendment resources for teachers widely and are encouraged to find that so many educators and administrators are interested in bringing enriching First Amendment lessons into their classrooms.
 Many have expressed their appreciation for our attendance, and the desperate need for these types of materials, given the current pressures on open discourse within academia.

 Soon we will be exhibiting our free speech curriculum materials at the National Council for the Social Studies Conference in Austin, TX, and the National Council of Teachers of English Conference in Baltimore, MD, taking place Nov.
 21-24.
 NCSS’s 2019 Conference theme is “Informed Action: Agency, Advocacy, and Activism,” while NCTE’s theme is “Spirited Inquiry.”